-Canada’s innovative pharmaceutical companies invest more than $1 billion every year into research and development to find new ways of treating and curing illnesses and diseases.
+Canada’s innovative pharmaceutical companies invest up to $2 billion every year into research and development to find new ways of treating and curing illnesses and diseases.

 We know Canada has some of the best researchers and scientists in the world, and a vibrant life sciences sector.
 Some of the world’s greatest medical discoveries have come from Canadian scientists; insulin is a great example of how Canadian innovations change and save lives.